Skip to main content

 Start by assessing your biggest challenges, where there is variability in your processes, and where you have the highest cost centers.
 Then brainstorm issues (use cases) with your team.
 You might have diverse results in different areas of your organization.
 Break big problems down into smaller parts.
 Once you’ve identified problems, identify their financial impact and degree of difficulty.
 Then prioritize each issue or use case by creating a four-quadrant, risk-to-value model that maps the financial impact on the y-axis and the risk/difficulty on the x-axis.

-Even after the prioritization exercise, you may still have a list of high-priority, high-value use cases, all of which are important.
+Even after the prioritization exercise, you may still have a list of high-priority, high-value digital transformation use cases, all of which are important.
 However, it’s best to start small.
 Tackle bite-sized projects that have an achievable ROI.
 If you used the risk-to-value model in step 2, you can see which issues are lower risk.
 These issues might also have a smaller impact, but they are often the easiest to accomplish and can be a good place to start.

 Doubts about whether the transformation will pay for itself can make you hesitant to make your first investment.
-Establish key performance indicators (KPIs) and link them to financial goals or some other measurable value; for example, uptime versus downtime or scrap versus yield.
+Establish key performance indicators (KPIs) and link them to financial goals or some other measurable value; for example, production uptime versus downtime or scrap versus yield.
 Your first use case is also a test for proving that your digital transformation efforts will yield results.
 Even a small project can demonstrate the opportunity to yield savings in the future.
 Using KPIs will help your organization stay within scope and get the results you anticipate with measurable ROI.

 Remember, don’t focus on technology.
 All too often, the attraction of “cool” technology can distract from the real purpose of a transformation initiative.
 Any technology you employ must be part of your ROI model and be tied directly to business priorities.
 If the technology doesn’t align with your intent and processes, don’t waste time and money on it.

-Successful digital transformation requires much more than acquiring and implementing the latest technology.
+Building a strong and successful infrastructure for digital transformation requires much more than acquiring and implementing the latest technology.
 It begins with people.
 Digital transformation is a cultural transformation as much as it is a technology transformation.
 You may have the right tools and partners, but without engaged employees, your transformation will fail.

 Take the time to identify and communicate with all the stakeholders across the organization.
 It is essential that they understand and support this transformation.
 Acknowledge that change is disruptive, while emphasizing that it also brings opportunities and is necessary to the long-term sustainability of the organization.
 Take time to inform and engage your people, help them acquire new skills where needed, and evangelize the value of digital transformation for the entire organization.